kostyamat/esphome-standalone-smart-sun-relay/README.md

 **How it works:** The device's internal clock and all core logic (sunrise/sunset calculations, relay control) operate exclusively on the **UTC** standard.
 UTC does not observe Daylight Saving Time, making it a stable and predictable anchor.

-**Your Responsibility:** You, the user, are in control of the local time display.
-The only action required is to adjust the **`UTC Offset Hours`** slider in the web interface twice a year.
+**Your role is simply to adjust the `UTC Offset Hours` slider if you want the displayed times to match your local wall clock.
+This is typically done twice a year when DST starts or ends.

 * **Example (Central Europe):**
     * During summer (CEST), you set the offset to `+2.0`.